Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

-If $G(w)$ is $VPCn$ and $w$ has three incident edges $e_{1}$, $e_{2}$ and $e_{3}$, each carrying $G(w)$, we let $K$ denote $G(w)$, and let $A_{i}$ denote the annulus associated to the edge $e_{i}$.
-We claim that each $A_{i}$ is untwisted.
+Let $K$ denote $G(w)$, and let $A_{i}$ denote the annulus associated to the edge $e_{i}$.
+As in the preceding case, we claim that each $A_{i}$ is untwisted.
 Assuming this claim, it follows that the boundary of each $A_{i}$ carries $K$, which implies that $w$ is of special solid torus type.
 It remains to prove the claim.

 As $K$ is a torsion free $VPCn$ group it is also $PDn$.
-If $K$ is orientable, then any annulus with fundamental group $K$ must be untwisted, and if $K$ is non-orientable, then any annulus with fundamental group $K$ must be twisted.
+Thus an annulus with fundamental group $K$ is untwisted if and only if $K$ is orientable.